So you’re 9 DPO and wondering if the TWW is ever going to end. We’re here to tell you it will. Here’s what you might expect along the way.

 Ah, 9 DPO.

 If you ever wanted a lesson in patience, the TWW (two-week wait) is a masterclass.

 Yep, it may feel like every calendar day lasts at least a lifetime.

 And you don’t have to navigate this journey alone.

 (Oh, and if you’re like, what’s with all the acronyms and abbreviations?
 Yep, they can be a lot to take in.
-Here’s our guide to getting you through the maze.)
+Here’s our guide to get you through the maze.)

 - Can you have pregnancy symptoms 9 days after ovulation?

-9 DPO means it’s nine days since you ovulated.
+9 DPO means it’s nine days since you ovulated ‒ 9 days post ovulation

-Problem is, knowing when you’re ovulating is not always so easy ‒ so here’s your ovulation cheat sheet:
+The problem is, knowing when you’re ovulating is not always so easy ‒ so here’s your ovulation cheat sheet: